 The following organizations are currently recognized:

-NOTE: Effective July 30, 2013, Pi Kappa Phi National has pulled the charter of the SUNY Cortland Zeta Omicron chapter.
-The College has also pulled its recognition.
-Current undergraduate brothers were granted alumni status and can wear their letters but no other Pi Kappa Phi and/or Zeta Omicron presence is permissible.
-If an underground presence takes place, it will negatively impact the future possibility of Pi Kappa Phi returning to campus.
+NOTE: Effective July 30, 2013, Pi Kappa Phi National pulled the charter of the SUNY Cortland Zeta Omicron chapter.
+The College also pulled its recognition.
+Undergraduate brothers were granted alumni status and can wear their letters but no other Pi Kappa Phi and/or Zeta Omicron presence is permissible.
+If an underground presence takes place it will negatively impact the future possibility of Pi Kappa Phi returning to campus.